TrueBlocks/trueblocks-docs/content/data-model/admin.md

 | bloomHash | the IPFS hash of the bloom filter at that range             | ipfshash |
 | indexHash | the IPFS hash of the index chunk at that range              | ipfshash |

----

 ## Manifest

-Below is a list of the data fields for manifests.
-Following that are the commands that produce or manage manifests.

 | Field       | Description                                                     | Type              |
 | ----------- | --------------------------------------------------------------- | ----------------- |